The restaurant industry has been changing with a massive shift in the last year or so in dining habits.

-The Need and Rise of Dark Kitchens
+The Need and Rise of Order management for dark kitchens

 Technology has been the harbinger of change that has ushered a new era of dark kitchens.
 Change has been in the air for the last decade or so as technology changes our habits and consumer preferences.

 COVID has further accelerated the trend towards dark kitchens as businesses grapple with the pandemic.

 Businesses need to evolve with the changing context & challenging their business fundamentals.

 The most prominent reasons why the food business has adapted to dark kitchens include:

 - The advantage of dark kitchens is reducing the cost of doing business substantially.

 - When it comes to technology, millennials are fish in water.
 Changing consumer market trends centered around technology and at-home convenience.